 family/social ties (relationship with your spouse, children, community)

-and economic ties (student, professional job, caring for parent, community leader, etc.)
+and economic ties (student, professional job, caring for a parent, community leader, etc.)

 4. How long can I stay in the United States?